 You’ll find this stylish new drinks-and-dinner concept store just below the ZeitzMOCAA.
-Offering pre-prepared food and sit-down dining with a menu that features Mediterranean, Indian, Oriental and Middle Eastern influenced dishes.
+Offers pre-prepared food and sit-down dining with a menu that features Mediterranean, Indian, Oriental and Middle Eastern-influenced dishes.
 The sociable platter-style food makes for a good after-work drinks spot with some reasonably priced wines and beers from Spice Route and the Cape Brewing Company.

 A tried and tested tapas spot, at Si!
 Cantina-Sociale you’ll find a selection of grills, whole vegetables, fish, meat, crispy flatbreads, colourful vegan dishes and salads.
 The sharing-style plates make this an excellent option for groups.
 At Si! they take great pride in ethical, locally sourced ingredients and adopt a “farm-to-table” approach – using organic produce where possible.
 The wine list and cocktails are designed to invite this to be your local hangout.

 A beautiful mural dominates the interior wall and commands attention, or a quick Instagram post, and compliments the rustic and relaxed interiors.
 Although you may prefer to take up one of the outside tables so that you can people-watch from this Silo District focal point.
 An ideal place for a light meal, to hang out with friends after work, have a business lunch or do some work over coffee.